junxit/us-congress-bills-113/bill.md

   - **(R)** Zia; and
   - **(S)** Zuni.
 - **(2)** *Map* The term map means the map entitled “Bureau of Indian Affairs—Southwest Region Division of Land Titles & Records: BLM Surveys Within Town of Albuquerque Grant—Albuquerque Indian School” and dated August 7, 2013.
+- **(2)** *Map* The term map means the map entitled “The Town of Albuquerque Grant, Bernalillo County, within Township 10 North, Range 3 East, of the New Mexico Principal Meridian, New Mexico—Metes and Bounds Survey” and dated August 12, 2011.
 - **(3)** *Secretary* The term Secretary means Secretary of the Interior.

 ## § 3.
 Land taken into trust for benefit of 19 Pueblos